 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

 SSH keys are our recommended method of authentication for Droplets on DigitalOcean.
 Password authentication is disabled by default on Droplets created with an SSH key because it increases the Droplet’s overall security.
-However, it also means that if you lose your SSH key, you need to use the Droplet console to restore SSH access.
+However, it also means that if you lose your SSH key, you need to use the Recovery Console to restore SSH access.

 On any version of Ubuntu, Debian, CentOS, or Fedora 27, the overall process to restore access is: